Muukid/muCOSA/README.md

 ```

-It will return "MUCOSA_UNKNOWN" in the case that `system` is an invalid window system value.
+It will return "MU_UNKNOWN" in the case that `system` is an invalid window system value.

 The name function `mu_window_system_get_nice_name` does the same thing, but with a nicer and more readable `const char*` representation (for example, `MU_WINDOW_NULL` returns "Unknown/Auto"), defined below: